markaltmann/markaltmann.github.io/_posts/2020-04-14-Tor-Relay-Node.md

     gpg --export A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89 | apt-key add -

 The Tor project provides a Debian package to help you keep our signing key current.
 It is recommended you use it.
+Additionally, we are installing arm/nyx, which is a monitoring tool for tor.
 Install it with the following commands:

     apt update
+    # Debian 9 (stretch)
     apt install tor arm deb.torproject.org-keyring
+    # Debian 10 (buster)
+    apt install tor nyx deb.torproject.org-keyring

 After that make sure that you have the proper settings in the torrc file, and you are good to go.